Borradaile Savory

 He was also Honorary Chaplain of the Royal Army Medical Corps, and President of Sion College in 1905.

 He succeeded his father in the Savory baronetcy as the 2nd baronet in 1895.

 He lived latterly at The Woodlands, Hollybush Hill, Stoke Poges, Buckinghamshire, where he died on 12 September 1906.
-He is buried with his wife in the churchyard of St Giles' Church, Stoke Poges.

 Family

 On 8 July 1881, Savory married Florence Julia Pavy, daughter of the physician Frederick William Pavy FRS.
 Their son William Borradaile Savory (1882–1961) succeeded him as the 3rd baronet.